naveedausaf/flowmazondotnet/README.md

 The compound launch configuration is defined in `compounds` key and the individual configurations it is composed of are defined in `configurations` key in `.vscode/launch.json`.

-The database this launch configuration (and quite possibly eevry VS Code launch configuartion) uses is `FlowmazonDB` running on a PostgreSQL database server running on the local machine.
+The database this launch configuration (and quite possibly every VS Code launch configuartion) uses is `FlowmazonDB` running on a PostgreSQL database server running on the local machine.

-**Configuration:** Values for required and some optional configuration keys that are provided, are given for each of the two apps in an `env` object in the respective launch configuration in `.vscode/launch.json`. **Note that `./flowmazonfrontend/.env.local` file**, in which configuration key/value pairs can be provided to the Next.js app for local runs, **is NOT used** when the app is run using this launch configuration.

-### Running Next.js app on the terminal

-You can run just the Next.js app on the terminal using `npm run dev`.
-For this to work though, the API app also needs to be running.

-**Configuration** key-value pairs for the Next.js app are taken from `./flowmazonfrontend/.env.local` file.
+**Configuration:** Values for required and some optional configuration keys are specified as follows:

+- In each of the two launch configurations - `.NET Core: debug in full stack` and `Next.js: debug in full stack` - that make up the compound launch configuration, there is an `env`object that provides values of some required and/or optional configuration keys for the corresponding app.

+- Value `ConnectionStrings__FlowmazonDB` key's value is taken from .NET User Secrets Manager which stores it in a file at path `%APPDATA%\Microsoft\UserSecrets\<user_secrets_id>\secrets.json` where `user_secrets_id` is given in property `<UserSecretsId>` in [flowmazonapi.csproj](./flowmazonbackend/flowmazonapi/flowmazonapi.csproj).
+  User Secrets Manager may also be used for storing other development time secrets in the future.

+- For ASP.NET Core app, some settings are being taken from `appSettings.json` and `appSettings.Development.json` (the latter applies, and overrides what is in `appSettings.json`, because the app is launched in `Development` environment by the launch configuration).
+  The settings configured in these config files are **currently all optional and not very important:** `AllowedHosts: "*"`- which means there is no host filtering at all, this is the default anyway - and Log Levels for some namespaces. **These were all part of scaffolded config files; I haven't changed these files at all**.

+### Environment 2: Manual Execution of a Playwright test

+You can run or debug one or more Playwright tests from Testing sidebar (where Playwright tests in the workspace are made available by the Playwright extension) or from UI Mode.

+**Configuration:** Both the tests and starting the app under test are fully configured in `flowmazonfrontend/playwright.config.ts`.
+Two bits are relevent:

+- `use.baseURL` sets the base URL for pages against which tests would be run (e.g. the baseURL in statement `await page.goto('/add-product');`).

+- Configuration of app-under-test, done via `webServer` element in the config file, is exactly the same as that for full-stack`Frontend/Backend` launch configuration above.
+In particular:

+  - The connection string is still taken from .NET User Secrets Manager.
+  - The same (unimportant in my view) settings for .NET Core API are in `appSettings.json` and `appSettings.Development.json`.
+  - All settings configured in the launch configurations that are part of `Frontend/Backend` compound configuration are also configured here, except that in order to set them as environment variables, I use `cross-env` NPM pacakge here but used `env` object in the launch configurations.

+  The reason is that `webServer` is set so that it starts the app (in non-debug mode) if not already running.
+So if it is already running - which it would be if you launched `Frontend/Backend` launch configuration above for full-stack debugging - then Playwright tests are run against the app under the same configuration as when Playwright has to start it itself. **See below for more details**.

+**Debugging app-under-test during test execution:** Debugging a test does NOT run the app under test in debug mode or attach to it, so any breakpoints in the app under test would NOT get hit.
+If you want to debug the app under test while running or debugging a test, the simplest solution that comes to mind would be to:

+1. Open up the workspace again in another instance of VS Code
+2. In this new instance of VS Code, launch the app using `Frontend/Backend` compound launch configuration described above
+3. Launch a test - run it or debug it - in the original instance of VS Code.

 ### Local Continuous Testing